CNES/demcompare/README.md

 The full list of dependencies can be observed from the [setup.cfg](./setup.cfg) file.

-## Licencing
+## Licensing

-demcompare software is distributed under the Apache Software License (ASL) v2.0, see [LICENSE](./LICENSE) file or http://www.apache.org/licenses/LICENSE-2.0 for details.
+demcompare software is distributed under the Apache Software License (ASL) v2.0.

+See [LICENSE](./LICENSE) file or http://www.apache.org/licenses/LICENSE-2.0 for details.

 Copyrights and authoring can be found in [NOTICE](./NOTICE) file.

 ## References